DahalAb1/Food-Classification-Model/README.md

 **Multiple Tests**: For thorough testing, you might implement several images (one per class) and modify the script or run multiple times to verify each prediction.

+#### PURPOSE AND FUTURE

+## PURPOSE
+I've built this model to learn how I would be able to solve classification problmes in python using pyTorch.
+I've been exposed to alot of technologies while working in this project.
+I've understood the flexibility of python and many usecases this language has.

+## FUTURE
+I've got a strong mathematics background so things have been pretty digestible till this point.
+From this point onwards I will shift my focus into the world of NLP's.